NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

 | MSBuild.exe | .NET Framework |
 | NuGet.exe on Mono | .NET Framework |

+> [!Note]
+> There is currently no user story for the installation of the plugins.
+It's as simple as moving the required files into the predetermined location.

 ## Supported operations

 Two operations are supported under the new plugin protocol.